forsen/WMSKit/README.md

 # WMSKit
-WMSKit is a kit to add WMS support to Swift 3 / iOS 10.
+A kit to handle OGC's WMS (Web Map Service) services in Swift / iOS with MapKit

 ## Usage
 Add this line to your Podfile (replace the tag with current tag)